ratson/admob-plus-test/README.md

 # admob-plus-test

 Test repo to debug admob-plus.

-Next steps to test admob-plus integration:
+## Instructions

+- You will need to change the bundlename in config.xml and generate a new GoogleService-Info.plist from a test project in your Firebase console, matching the name you enter in config.xml, and add this .plist file in the project root folder.

-## Sample APP ID's that can be used when adding the admob-plus-test
+### Sample APP ID's that can be used when adding the admob-plus plugin

 iOS: https://developers.google.com/ad-manager/mobile-ads-sdk/ios/quick-start